Veloc1tyE/Drift/README.md

 ## Building

 Cmake is used as the build system.
-Dependencies should generally be included as submodules (run git submodule update --init --recursive to get them), however the BOUT++ codes used have dependencies that you may need to install manually (for more info see [BOUT-docs](https://bout-dev.readthedocs.io/en/latest/)).
+Dependencies must be installed manually.

+BOUT++ codes have dependencies shown [here](https://bout-dev.readthedocs.io/en/latest/)).

 You will also need to install [libtorch](https://pytorch.org/cppdocs/installing.html) manually.